-Senior Minister presents vehicles to Births and Deaths registry
+Senior minister presents vehicles to births and deaths registry

-Senior Minister Yaw Osafo-Maafo has presented vehicles and motorbikes to the Births and Deaths Registry under the Public Sector Reform for Results Project (PSRRP) to enhance its service delivery.
+The Senior Minister has presented vehicles and motorbikes to the Births and Deaths Registry under the Public Sector Reform for Results Project (PSRRP) to enhance its service delivery.

 The nine Nissan Hard Body pickups, one Toyota Hilux and 120 Motorbikes fixed with trackers and courier boxes, are to facilitate Births and Death registration in Ghana for an improved the database for public sector development.